amirmasoudabdol/primermd/README.md

 I should thank [Garrick](https://github.com/gadenbuie) for his awesome R Markdown themes, [cleanmd](https://github.com/gadenbuie/cleanrmd).
-I have started this project based on his project, and I have learned so much from it! 🙏🏼
+I wanted to make this theme for a while, but I had no time, and inspiration to start it.
+His project motivated me to work on this project.
+Oh, and I could not have done it without his code.
+Thanks!